-Therapy can involve talking about your early experiences to help you understand how these might have influenced the difficulties that you experience in the here and now by exploring your thoughts, feelings and behaviour in order to understand how to make positive changes in your life.
-Talking about your thoughts, feelings and behaviour can help you develop tools to manage times when you might feel overwhelmed or distressed.
-It is all about discovering ways for you to eventually become "your own therapist" and live a more fullfilling life.
+Therapy can involve talking about your early experiences to help you understand how these might have influenced the difficulties that you experience in the here and now by explore your thoughts, feelings and behaviour in order to understand how to make positive changes in your life.

 Therapy can take different forms for each person.
-We are all unique and it is important that the therapeutic approach is a good fit for both the client and the therapist, as this will facilitate a collaborative therapeutic space where positive change can be achieved.
+We are all unique and it is important that the therapeutic approach is a good fit, so that therapist and client can collaboratively create a safe space where change can be achieved.

-Generally, the therapy journey begins with an initial appointment (consultation) where your therapist will ask you a series of questions about your life (present and past) to gain a better understanding of you as a person and gather information about how your early life experiences might have contributed to the difficulties you experience today.
+Generally, the therapy journey begins with an initial assessment appointment where your therapist will ask you a series of questions about your current circumstances and past experiences to gain a better understanding about you as a person and the difficulties you are experiencing now.

-Part of this process will involve identifying a goal / focus for psychological therapy so that you and your therapist can agree on what aspects of your life you would like support with and begin to explore how change might be possible.
+Part of this process will involve identifying a goal / focus for the therapy, so thtat you and your therapist can agree on what aspects of your life you would like support with and begin to explore how change might be achieved.

-Your therapist will explain different options and therapy approaches they may be able to adopt and you will make a joint decision about how to best proceed.
+At the assessment appointment, your therapist will explain different options and therapy approaches they might be able to offer and you will make a joint decision about how best to proceed.